Understanding the Ayurvedic doshas

 Although we’re all born with all three doshas, they come together differently in each one of us, and it is this unique combination that makes us who we are.
 Typically, every person has one dominant form of dosha that makes up his or her personal Ayurvedic constitution or prakriti.

 Once you start to understand your own dosha and its characteristics, you'll start to notice them in your friends and family too.

 Let's use an example of a person waiting for a train that's running late.
-The airy, vata types might start to worry and pace up and down the platform while checking the announcement board.
-Whereas a fiery pitta type might use the time to their advantage; a quick phone call or checking a few emails.
+The airy, vata dosha symptoms might trigger worry so the person may pace up and down the platform while checking the announcement board.
+Whereas, fiery pitta dosha symptoms might help in using the time to their advantage; a quick phone call or checking a few emails.
 The earthy kapha dosha symptoms will allow them to use the opportunity to relax and listen to a podcast, read a book or just sit and relax.

-Another example can be found in your eatings habits.
+Another example can be found in your eating habits.
 A vata might eat sporadically during the day, often skipping meals; a hot-headed pitta usually wants to eat at set times each day, never missing a meal, and a kapha type might not to be hungry until mid-morning and can happily get by on two meals a day if they tune into genuine hunger.

 Some people are pure vata, pitta or kapha types, others are vata-pitta, vata-kapha or pitta-kapha (here the dominant quality is listed first).
 More rarely, but possible, is an equal balance of all three doshas in one person – vata-pitta-kapha.